ariffaisal75/Snake-Game/README.md

 4. Your life will decrease as you hit the wall or snake's body.
 5. YOu can pause the game in its middle by pressing any key.

-Pause - Space
+Pause - Space.
-Exit - esc
+Exit - esc.
 Move snake - up,down,left,right arrow.